ThomasFinnern/LangMan4DevTest/README.md

 # LangMan4DevTest
-Test data for LangMan4Dev as joomla component
+Test data for LangMan4Dev as Joomla! component

+It simulates a component but has missing translations, texts in Text::_('...') withoud used COM_... tranlation ID